 The first settlers in Freetown Christiania date back to 1971.
 Locals conform to the beliefs of collectivism, anarchy, squatter beliefs, and the hippy movement.
 Residents don’t consider themselves part of the country or even the continent.

 If you want to take some photos of the unique street art inside the community, be cautious.
-Most of the places inside indicate photos are not permitted and taking pictures on Pusher Street is banned.
+Most of the places inside indicate that photos are not permitted, and taking pictures on Pusher Street is banned.

 Basically, you can capture an Instagram photo of the colorful green house that greets you at the gate.